Most Andean birds inhabit narrow elevational

 found that parasite communities differed between sky islands relative to null community models,

 suggesting idiosyncratic colonization and extirpation dynamics.
-This work is in collaboration with Dr. Christopher
+This work is in collaboration with Christopher

 Witt,